Last updated: January 2026

 How I Use AI to Run a One-Person Business

-I run a SaaS product, a content site, and a consulting practice.
-By myself.
+A one-person operator can now run a SaaS product, a content site, and a consulting practice without a large support team.
 No employees.
 No VAs.
-No contractors (mostly).
+No contractor layer for most of the routine execution.
 Revenue crossed six figures last year.

 This isn’t a humble brag.
 It’s a case study in what’s possible when you systematically replace human labor with AI tools.
 Three years ago, this workload would have required 3-4 people.
 Today it requires one person and about $200/month in AI subscriptions.

-That $123/month replaces roughly $15K/month in labor costs.
+That $114/month replaces roughly $15K/month in labor costs.
 Even if AI only does 60% as well as a dedicated human in each role, the economics are absurd.

 A Typical Day

-I write one article per day for my content site.
+I write one article per day for the content site.
 My process:

-- Check Perplexity for trending topics in my niche (5 min)
+1. Check Perplexity for trending topics in the niche (5 min)

-- Outline in ChatGPT with my angle and key points (5 min)
+2. Outline in ChatGPT with the angle and key points (5 min)

 Total: ~60 minutes for a 2,000-word article that would have taken 3-4 hours to write from scratch.

 This is where Cursor and Claude earn their keep.
-I’m a decent developer, but AI makes me 3x faster:
+This evaluation comes from a decent developer, but AI makes me 3x faster:

 I ship features that would have taken a week in 1-2 days.
 Not because the AI writes perfect code, but because it eliminates the tedious parts and lets me focus on the hard parts.